Luxury operation interview guides: questions and answers

 Manages daily retail operations, defining procedures and performance standards to optimize store productivity and customer satisfaction.

-Digital & E-commerce
+Digital & e-commerce

-E-commerce Manager
+E-commerce manager

 Also known as: Online Sales Manager, Digital Commerce Manager